 \subsection{Concentration of exact and approximate posteriors}

 Leveraging the previous results on the concentration and the expected state norms, we can deduce that the minimum eigenvalue of the preconditioner actually grows in time.
-With this property as well as Theorem~\ref{thm:state_poly}, an improved concentration property of the exact posterior follows.
+Exploiting this property and Theorem~\ref{thm:state_poly}, an improved concentration property of the exact posterior follows.
 Finally, the triangle inequality yields the desired result, the concentration of the approximate posterior around the true system parameter.

-We begin by characterizing the growth of the minimum eigenvalue of the preconditioner which comes from the implementation of a random noise signal $\nu_s$ to perturb the action at the end of each episode.
-To obtain this result, we decompose the preconditioner in each episode into two parts, a random matrix and a self-normalized matrix value process as in~\cite{jedra2022minimal}.
+We begin by characterizing the growth of the minimum eigenvalue of the preconditioner which results from injecting a random noise signal $\nu_s$ to perturb the action at the end of each episode.
+To derive this result, we decompose the preconditioner in each episode into two parts—a random matrix and a self-normalized matrix-valued process—as in~\cite{jedra2022minimal}.
 Specifically, by Lemma~\ref{lem:preconditioner_expansion},

-where $y_s := $, $L_s := $, $\psi_s := $, and $K_j$ is the control gain matrix for the $j$th episode.
-The random matrix part is indeed a sum of random matrices, and thus they contribute to accumulating the minimum eigenvalue of the preconditioner with high probability.
-By Theorem~\ref{thm:state_poly}, the self-normalization term is bounded by $O(\log T)$ with high probability.
-More rigorously, the following proposition holds:
+where $y_s := $, $L_s := $, $\psi_s := $, and $K_j$ is the control gain matrix used in the $j$th episode.
+The random matrix part contributes the growth of the minimum eigenvalue of the preconditioner with high probability.
+More precisely, the following proposition holds: